nvngroup/pitu/README.md

 await sock.sendMessage(
     jid,
     {
-        text: 'Hi, this was sent using https://github.com/brunocgc/baileys' }
+        text: 'Hi, this was sent using https://github.com/whiskeysockets/baileys' }
 )
 ```

 ### Media Messages

-Sending media (video, stickers, images) is easier & more efficient than ever.

-> [!NOTE]
-> In media messages, you can pass `{ stream: Stream }` or `{ url: Url }` or `Buffer` directly, you can see more [here](https://baileys.whiskeysockets.io/types/WAMediaUpload.html)

 Sending media (video, stickers, images) is easier & more efficient than ever.